 Egemen has received his Doctorate of Musical Arts degree from the University of Colorado Boulder, Master’s from the University of Texas at Austin, and Bachelor’s from St. Olaf College.
 He currently holds the position of Instructor of Music Theory at Colorado State University and Lecturer of Composition at the University of Colorado Boulder.
 When he is not composing, performing, or teaching, Egemen enjoys cooking, improvising on his oud that was made by his beloved father, and watching cat videos with his partner.

-John Lee Bonner is pursuing a Master of Music Performance in Choral Conducting degree where he is studying with Dr. Sean Pullen at West Texas A&M University in Canyon, Texas.
+John Lee Bonner received a Master of Music Performance in Choral Conducting degree from West Texas A&M University in Canyon, Texas.
 He received a Bachelor of Science in Music (voice) with a minor emphasis in Music Composition from Eastern New Mexico University.
 He has performed throughout New Mexico, Texas, New York, and Washington, D.C..
 John has performed Brahms’ Requiem with the Santa Fe Symphony and Symphony Chorus, Haydn’s Missa in tempore belli, Handel’s Messiah, Mozart’s Requiem, and at the Cathedral Basilica of St. Francis of Assisi in Santa Fe, New Mexico.
 In addition, John has performed in choirs in Oklahoma City at the American Choral Director’s Association National Convention and in New York at Carnegie Hall.
 John has played tuba with the Eastern New Mexico University Symphonic Band and piano with the Eastern New Mexico University Jazz Combo.

 As a conductor and educator, John Lee Bonner has worked with many ensembles.
 He has worked with the West Texas A&M University Collegiate Choir, Eastern New Mexico University Chamber Singers, the Eastern New Mexico University Singers, and was Musical Director and Conductor of the Clovis – Portales Community Orchestra for the 2011 – 2012 season.